-- Not have been an "undertaking in difficulty" on 31 December 2019
+Not have been an "undertaking in difficulty" on 31 December 2019

 Lenders are not permitted to take personal guarantees or take recovery action over a borrower's personal assets.
 There is no fee to access the scheme for either businesses or lenders.
 Banks, insurers, reinsurers (but not insurance brokers), public sector bodies, and state-funded schools will not be eligible to apply.
 Businesses also cannot apply if they have already been granted a loan under the Coronavirus Business Interruption Loan Scheme.
-However, businesses that have already received a loan of up to £50,000 under the Coronavirus Business Interruption Loan Scheme at any time before 4 November 2020.
+However, businesses that have already received a loan of up to £50,000 under the Coronavirus Business Interruption Loan Scheme can arrange with their lender for the loan to be transferred to the Bounce Back Loans Scheme at any time before 4 November 2020.
 The scheme is open for applications from Monday 4 May 2020 and businesses will be able to access the loans through a network of accredited lenders.